firesurfer/rclcs/README.md

 * String arrays
 * Fixed Arrays - Coming soon
 * Everything else
-* Preinitialized value -> Not coming soon
+* Preinitialized value -> Not coming soon (This is because C# doesn't allow preinitialised members in structs)

 ## What is critical at the moment

 * ~~I'm not sure if it's possible to reproduce more complicated messages in C# an directly pass them to the rcl without any conversion.
 A conversion would be possible but would be a waste of resources in the most cases.~~

-* Program crashes at exit
+* Program crashes at exit due to a multithreading error
-* Memory handling has to be done manual if using arrays
+* Memory handling has to be done manual: See [memory handling](/doc/MemoryHandling.md)

 ## What has to be done next